sachindoddaguni/application-tracking-system/readme.md

 - **Scalability**: Docker makes it easy to scale JTracker based on your needs.
 You can manage multiple containers and even orchestrate them for complex applications using tools like Docker Compose or Kubernetes.
 - **Dependency Management**: All JTracker dependencies are defined in code within the Docker container.
 You won't have to worry about the hassle of managing dependencies on your local system anymore.

+### Email Notification for Job Application Deadlines**

+We are excited to introduce a game-changing enhancement to J-Tracker 2.0 - the Email Notification feature!
+Keeping track of upcoming job application deadlines is now more effortless than ever.

+#### How It Works
+- Set your job application deadlines within the application.
+- J-Tracker 2.0 will automatically send you email notifications as your application deadlines approach.
+- Stay organized and never miss an important application deadline again.

+#### Benefits
+- **Efficiency:** Receive timely reminders, allowing you to prepare and submit your applications promptly.
+- **Reduced Stress:** No more worrying about missed deadlines or last-minute rushes.
+- **Enhanced Productivity:** Focus on your job search while J-Tracker 2.0 handles the scheduling.

+This new feature is designed to streamline your job application process further, making J-Tracker 2.0 your ultimate Job Tracking Assistant.
+With email notifications for upcoming job application deadlines, you can confidently manage your job search and secure your dream job.

 #### Version 1.1